bionic-gpt/bionic-gpt/README.md

 - 📥 Batching: Run upload once a day or every hour.
 Set the way you want.
 - 📈 Real time: Capture data in real time to ensure your models are always using the latest data.
 - 🚆 Manual Upload: Users have the ability to manually uplaod data so RAG pipelines can be setup in minutes.
-- 🍟 Datastes: Data is stored in datasets and our security ensures data can't leak between users or teams.
+- 🍟 Datasets: Data is stored in datasets and our security ensures data can't leak between users or teams.
 - 📚 OCR: We can process documents using OCR to unlock even more data.

 ### Deploy to Bare Metal or The Cloud